fuslab/fusionlab.github.io/content/documentation/pages/1-installation/1-local/1-single-node.md

 ---
-path: 'installation/local/docker'
+path: 'installation/local/single-node'
-title: 'Docker Compose'
+title: 'Single Node'
-description: 'Installation using Docker Compose'
+description: 'Installation using Single Node'
 ---

-# Installing by Using Docker Compose
+# Installing by Using Single Node

 Spring Cloud Data Flow provides a Docker Compose file to let you quickly bring up Spring Cloud Data Flow, Skipper, MySQL and Apache Kafka.
 The additional [customization](%currentPath%/installation/local/docker-customize) guides help to extend the basic configuration, showing how to switch the binder to RabbitMQ, use different database, enable monitoring more.